 Based on management's assessment as at December 31, 2021, the estimated useful lives of investment properties have changed from 20 to 40 years and 10 to 20 years for building and building improvements, respectively.
-The change in estimated useful lives resulted to decrease in depreciation expense and increase in carrying amount by P12.0 million.
+The change in estimated useful lives resulted to decrease in depreciation expense and increase in carrying amount by P12.0 million and accounted for prospectively.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.
-There are no changes on management's assessment as at December 31, 2022.
+There are no changes on management's assessment as at December 31, 2023 and 2022.

-(c) Estimation of Allowance for ECL on Financial Assets at Amortized Costs
+(c) Estimation of Allowance for ECL